-Pokemon Sword and Shield: List of every missing Pokemon | Dexerto.com
+Pokemon Sword and Shield: List of every missing Pokemon - Dexerto

 - Meloetta

-As a percentage, Gen 5 is one of the better generations when it comes to Galar region representation ‚ just 27% are missing.
-We don't know the logic behind this or if it was even intentional from the Pokemon Company.
+As a percentage, Gen 5 is one of the better generations when it comes to Galar region representation‚ just 20% are missing.
+We don’t know the logic behind this or if it was even intentional from the Pokemon Company.

 Gen 6